 4. Habits = happier-ness

 If something, anything, works for you – schedule it.
 I go spinning on Mondays and nothing gets in the way of that.
 I remember talking to a friend, around November last year, about how horrendous I was feeling, so she tried to help me find an exercise class.
 My brain just froze, I was overwhelmed by choice and fear of not knowing how ClassPass or whatever worked, and I didn’t end up booking anything.
 With my self-confidence shot to pieces, the thought of walking into an unfamiliar trendy fitness studio and making a tit of myself freaked me out.
 So this year, I made sure I had my exercise regime locked into my diary.
 I don’t have to think about it or make any decisions whatsoever – the absolute worst thing when your brain is a scrambled mess.
 I don’t even need to feel motivated.
-All I have to do is turn up, and as long as I keep turning that then I will be able to keep turning that, ad infinitum (did I mention I’m an optimist?).
+All I have to do is turn up, and as long as I keep doing that then I will be able to keep doing that, ad infinitum (did I mention I’m an optimist?).

 I also volunteer weekly.
 I need to feel useful and that I’m giving something back to this world, and volunteering as a youth mentor with ReachOut gives me that.
 In summer it’s just fun, in winter it can help give me a purpose and remind me who I am.
 Either way, it’s there every Thursday.